skienzmatishun/rippreport/content/p/transparency/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Fairhope Council members deliberately blocked balanced budgets to protect their secret slush funds and political allies.
+Leaked letters and financial audits show how city leaders violated state laws to stall administrative reform.
+Will city officials ever answer for breaking state law to keep taxpayers in the dark?
 ---
 The Fairhope City Council has not approved a single Fairhope City Budget, on time, in the last 3 years.
 Their only accomplishment, so far, has been to pass an ordinance for sleeping in cars, a perfect example of a lack of compassion and leadership.